HL7/cqf-measures/input/pages/composite-measures.md

     2. For composite measures using All-or-nothing scoring
         a.
 The measure scoring method SHALL be Composite
         b.
 All component measures SHALL use Proportion or Ratio scoring
-    3. For composite measures using Patient-level linear scoring
+    3. For composite measures using Subject-level linear scoring
         a.
 The measure scoring method SHALL be Composite
         b.
 All component measures SHALL use Proportion, Ratio, or Continuous Variable Scoring
     4. For composite measures using Component-level scoring